Ammar00Areeda/reading-notes/read04.md

 JavaScript, on the other hand, is a dynamic programming language that supports Math calculations, allows you to dynamically add HTML contents to the DOM, creates dynamic style declarations, fetches contents from another website, and lots more.

+to use input in java script

+Call the JavaScript via onclick event: Using FORM FIELDS to input and DIV TAG + INNERHTML to output.
+These are functions that generate a dialogue box to pop up.
+Prompt() is used to enter data and Alert() is used to output data.
+Line 3: This is the beginning TAG that your JavaScript must be enclosed in.